- Apply Now

 - Financing Your Education

-The Master of Accountancy (M.Acc.) program is intended to meet the needs of both career-changers and those already working in the accounting profession who wish to further develop their expertise in either our Assurance or Taxation tracks.
-Both 30-hour tracks are designed to provide students with a broad-based business education.
-Each curriculum focuses on enhancing the student’s analytical and critical thinking skills, written and oral communication skills, and his or her understanding of the global nature of the accounting profession.
-For many students, the MAcc program will also satisfy the educational requirements to sit for the Certified Public Accountant (CPA).
+The Master of Accountancy (MAcc) program is intended to meet the needs of both career-changers and those already working in the accounting profession who wish to further develop their expertise in either our assurance or taxation tracks.
+Both 30-hour tracks are designed to provide students with broad-based business education.
+Each curriculum focuses on enhancing the student’s analytical and critical-thinking skills, written and oral communication skills, and his or her understanding of the global nature of the accounting profession.
+For many students, the MAcc program will also satisfy the educational requirements to sit for the Certified Public Accountant (CPA) exam.